shashigharti/hacker-rank-coding-practice/README.md

 }
 ```

-The string passed to the `runTestCase(String)` method is interpreted as a path relative to the root of the `src/test/resources` folder.
+The string passed to the `runTestCase(String)` method is interpreted as a path relative to the root of the `src/test/resources` folder.test